python/cpython/Doc/library/xml.sax.rst

 .. function:: make_parser(parser_list=[])

-   Create and return a SAX :class:`XMLReader` object.
+   Create and return a SAX :class:`~xml.sax.xmlreader.XMLReader` object.
 The first parser found will be used.
 If *parser_list* is provided, it must be a sequence of strings which name modules that have a function named :func:`create_parser`.
 Modules listed in *parser_list* will be used before modules in the default list of parsers.